 To summarise, despite the gloomy statistics on the slow-pace digitization in the banking industry there is no denying that automation is paving the way for the gradual raising of the role of the innovations in such a regulated and rigid field as finance.

-In case of a sound approach to implementation in banking organizations, RPA could play an indispensable role not only for the digital transformation of such enterprises but, what is more important, in building better customer experience through an acceleration of typically time-consuming processes and elimination of excessive bureaucracy.
+In case of a sound approach to implementation in banking organizations, RPA could play an indispensable role not only for the digital transformation, but, what is more important, in building better customer experience through an acceleration of typically time-consuming processes and elimination of excessive bureaucracy.